bentomhall/nih-system/homebrewery/world/geography.md

 Governmentally, Wyrmhold is a clan-oriented monarchy.
 Clans (and tribes) provide social structure, while the Queen is both the nominal High Priestess and the head of the military (although this role was somewhat ceremonial in times past).
 The current Queen, Elspeth ka'Shakti is widely beloved by the common folk and is slowly reclaiming power from the clans as they flounder.

 ### Minor Nations
+Many minor nations, new and old, dot the landscape among the major players.
 #### Axeholm
 This small nation has only existed for a few years.
 Formed around the northern port of Axeholm and occupying portions of the western Dreamwall Mountains, it is a dynamic and multi-cultural nation, mixing dwarves, gnomes, orcs, and others.
 It is governed by a council...which most people mostly ignore except about foreign matters.

+#### Bolor Hold
+The Giant's Spine was one of original homes of the dwarven peoples in Noefra.
+Most of them fled south-west during the upheavals of the Cataclysm, but some were "abandoned", left behind by their fellows.
+Bolor Hold is one of them.
+Also called Betrayal or Pain, their ancestors were betrayed by their quondam allies the Alkh (now one of the major clans of the Uulani) and left to die in the years leading up to the Cataclysm.
+The Bolor survived, however.
+And have been slow to forget that grudge, although non-hostile relations and trade were re-established in 212 AC.

+Ruled by strongmen and gangs, with the strongest being the Boss, Bolor is notable for having debt slavery which can be worked off by fighting in an arena; a fraction of the betting went to settle the debt.
+Healers are on standby to prevent actual death (except in rare circumstances), but requiring such healing eats into your profits.
+It was under the influence of pain-addicted hags; since their unveiling and defeat, the sadism of the arena has decreased substantially.

 #### Breeland
 This is a uniquely halfling nation located in the central-northern Sea of Grass.
 Its capital of Bree is a trade stop on the route between the eastern nations and the western nations; the nation is also a major producer of honey (a classically halfling pursuit as many wall-builder humans are allergic to bee stings).
 One unique feature is Heroes Rest, a village/temple complex dedicated to Tsun Azur, a halfling adventurer.
 This is quite embarrasing to said adventurer, who still lives there with his son Tson and daughter-in-law Betsy and their large number of children.
 Betsy is the ruler of Breeland, officially titled "Duke".
 But government here is mostly by common consensus.
 There are those who want Tsun to be king; he has so-far refused.
+\page
 #### Dales, The
 The Dales are a small, rural, recently formed collection of otherwise independent villages located in the Sundown Hills between Crisial and the Sea of Grass proper.
 They used to be part of Crisial as well as Kaelthia, but as those nations consolidated inward after the Red Plague, became independant peacefully.
 They are united only in not wanting outside interference in their business.
 The humans and halflings that occupy those villages are hardy and suspicious folk, especially suspicious of arcane magic.
 They are extremely religious, devoutly worshipping the Seasonal Four with token worship for the other True Gods.